 What is the FSIN?

-- FSIN global community of practice counting 700+ members from 80+ countries established
+- FSIN global community of practice counting nearly 900 members from over 90 countries

-- Capacity assessment method developed and implemented in South Sudan
+- Capacity assessment approach implemented in South Sudan, Sudan and Yemen

-- Inventory of key food security and nutrition analysis training courses and materials developed
+- Inventory of key food security and nutrition analysis training courses and materials shared

-- Develop a common approach between FAO, FEWSNET and WFP to support country- and regional-level capacity development efforts.
+- Discussions are underway to formalize a common approach between FAO, FEWSNET and WFP to support country- and regional-level capacity development efforts